-Botswana is inhabited by people of predominantly Tswana origin (collectively called “Batswana”) whose recorded History can be traced back to the 14th Century.
-These early inhabitants of Botswana were the San and Kho societies.
-These societies were later joined by the Batswana societies who moved to the areas around 1000 years ago.
-It is also around this period that large chiefdoms known as Toutswe in the area of Sowa pan and Tswapong Hills developed.
+Botswana is inhabited by people of predominantly of Tswana origin (collectively called “Batswana”) whose recorded History can be traced back, to the 14th Century.
+These early inhabitants of Botswana were the San and Kho Societies.
+These societies were later joined by the Batswana societies who moved to the areas around; 1000 Years ago.
+It is also around this period that large chiefdoms known as Toutswe in the area of Sowa Pan and Tswapong Hills developed.
 These large chiefdoms were later eclipsed by the powerful Great Zimbabwe.
-Towards the 18th century Batswana society was subdivided into eight principal chieftaincies currently forming part of the modern Republic of Botswana.
+Towards the 18th Century Batswana society was subdivided into eight principal chieftaincies currently forming part of the modern, Republic of Botswana.
 Towards the end of the 19th Century Botswana became a British protectorate retaining internal autonomy on matters relating to Tswana laws.

 Britain did not introduce economic development in the area; the area remained undeveloped until the discovery of diamonds in the 1970's, by the Belgian Company- The De Beers Diamond Consortium.
 Today 85% per cent is owned by Anglo American and 15 per cent by the Government of the Republic of Botswana.
 Many Batswana people worked in South Africa as migrant labourers and some were sent to South Africa to receive their education.
 As a result of this close connection, they were influenced by political developments there.
-In the early 1950s to mid 1960s, many South Africans fled to Botswana seeking refuge from the Apartheid government.
+In the early 1950's to mid 1960's, many South Africans fled to Botswana seeking refuge from the Apartheid government.
 Their presence in Botswana encouraged Tswana nationalism and the growing demand for independence.
 The colonial government responded by creating a legislative council, which was rejected by the Batswana because it divided power equally between White (10 percent) and Black people.
-South Africa's Pan Africanist Congress also influenced the thinking of Botswana leaders like Motsamai Mpho and Kgalemang Motsete who were educated in South Africa.
+South Africa's Pan Africanist Congress also influenced the thinking of Botswana leaders like Motsamai Mpho and Kgalemang Motsete, (who had been educated in South Africa.)
 Their Bechuanaland People's Party began to demand that all White people should leave Botswana.